MarcinMoskala/KotlinDiscreteMathToolkit/README.md

 </dependency>
 ```

-Jar to download tohether with sources and javadoc can be found on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cmarcinmoskala).
+Jar to download together with sources and javadoc can be found on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cmarcinmoskala).

 License
 -------